liiizy/codepath-SITE-prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
   - Do functions often run simultaneously when working in web development?
 If so, why?

       I've personally been working with sequential logic, so this was a whole new ballpark for me.
 Most of my bugs came from wondering why a line of code ran even though the lines before haven't run yet.
+  - Is there a way to write tests to test our implementation rather than simply testing the code by playing the game?

+     I played the game many times to discover any bugs that needed to be fixed.
+Then, to fix those bugs, I utilized the console log to help me fix the bugs.
+I'm curious if there's another way to test the game by writing tests without playing it a bunch of times.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)